 If you follow the source link in the caption below the image, you’ll discover that this painting was used as a screen in a fireplace.
-The idea was to make it look like there was a room across the hearth.
-The fact of this trompe l’oeil, this illusion of another room beyond the reality, and the idea of these phantom people, of their phantom meal suddenly interrupted (judging by the overturned glass), provided the title for the following poem.
+The idea was to make it look like there was another room beyond the hearth.

 Beyond the Fireplace